-The Secret to Perfect Almond Frosting
+The Secret to Perfect Buttercream Frosting

 You’ll never guess this but the secret to perfect buttercream frosting is CHOOSING THE RIGHT MIXER ATTACHMENT!
 This depends on the outcome you are looking for and your personal taste preferences.
 Either way, the frosting will be perfect no matter which attachment you choose.